Standard Bank Art Gallery

-The Standard Bank Art Gallery was launched on 4 June 1990.
-The gallery is located in Marshalltown at the heart of Johannesburg.
-This is a non - commercial gallery and a feature of Standard Bank's investment in arts and culture.
-In 2023, the Standard Bank Gallery was the recipient of the 2023 Experts’ Choice Award.
+The Standard Bank Art Gallery is a non-commercial gallery of Standard Bank's investment in arts and culture located in Johannesburg, South Africa.
+Opened in 1990, the gallery was the recipient of the 2023 Experts’ Choice Award.
+The gallery's current head and chief curator is art historian Dr Same Mdluli who was appointed in 2018.

 Standard Bank Corporate Art Collection

 The Standard Bank Corporate Art Collection is one of South Africa's most expansive and comprehensive collections.
-This collection was founded in the 1960s and includes over 1,200 works by 250 (mainly) South African artists.
+This collection was founded in the 1960s and includes over 1,200 works by 250 primarily South African artists.

 In 1979, Standard Bank Foundation of African Art forged a partnership with the University of the Witwatersrand Art Gallery (now WITS Art Museum) with the purpose of safeguarding, preserving and promoting African art.
 This partnership that was initiated in by Ian MacKenzie and Professor Karl Tober.

 The collection includes the work of notable artists such as: